UK apologises to former Libyan dissident Belhaj over rendition

 Belhaj fought against Soviet forces in Afghanistan and became the leader of the Libyan Islamic Fighting Group (LIFG), which sought to overthrow Kadhafi and replace his regime with an Islamic one.

-Following his release from prison in Libya, Belhaj founded the conservative Islamist party Al-Watan.
+Following his release from prison in Libya, Belhaj founded the conservative Islamist party Al-Watan and a pro-Islamist television channel.

-He also founded a pro-Islamist television channel, which was also opposed to Khalifa Haftar, the head of the Libyan National Army.

-He had an office in Tripoli where he regularly received US, British, French and other Western envoys.
+He had an office in Tripoli where he regularly received Western envoys.

 Belhaj and his men were part of the Fajr Libya faction which seized Tripoli in 2014.